tiborcongo/hello-world/README.md

 Third committ down here.
 Also I deleted just part of a line in line 8 to see what that looks like

 The line 8 deleting of a single word did little, now I'll delete a single word from the top line since this is one that I haven't affected to date

+Changes made in textwrangler .. wonder if GitDesktop will pick this up